 Aging adults want to Stay at Home.
 Information presented in Pamela’s online caregiving support groups, programs, and courses will help aging adults and solo agers feel more in control of life, well-being, and decision-making.

 Online Programs, Courses, and Support Groups Make Participation Easy

 Attending support groups and courses in person is difficult for caregivers and aging adults because of limited time and having to drive to a physical location that may not be convenient.

 Online support groups and courses for aging adults and family caregivers are convenient solutions.
 With an Internet connection and a computer, caregiving support and courses are at fingertip reach.
 There is no need to dress up, find someone to sit with a loved one and drive to a physical support group or course.
 Pamela’s online support groups and courses make it easy for all to attend.

 Caregiving can blow up a well-organized life into many directions.
 An accident or health emergency of an aging parent or loved one can require immediate and frequent attention.
-The stress of this unexpected event can feel overwhelming.
+The stress of this unexpected event can feel overwhelming and exhausting.
 Feeling confused and experiencing life in a state of commotion becomes a new state of mind for caregivers.

 Chaos, drama, and emotional ups and downs necessitate finding a new balance in life between the role of caregiving and the role of an employee, parent to young children, a student, and other roles in life.
 Having a caregiving backup plan for unexpected situations becomes necessary.
 Becoming a caregiver creates a new list of “wants” that are listed below.

 Positive Family Relationships

 Caregiving stirs up positive and negative feelings from childhood to the present.
 When adult children come together to caregive for aging parents, childhood rivalries and “who got what,” are suddenly remembered.